WTFe-dev/whatthefe/src/posts/ai/github-copilot-hacks.md

 <br />

-Now, when I give the same instruction—*"Generate a function to fetch an API and return JSON"*—the result is much better and closely follows my expectations.
-The code is in Typescript without using `any` and it generated an arrow function as expected.
+After this setup, when I gave the same instruction—*"Generate a function to fetch an API and return JSON"*—the result is much better and closely follows my expectations. **The code is in Typescript without using `any` and it generated an arrow function as expected.**

 ![With Code Instructions](/assets/images/03_code_instructions.jpg)

-There’s no limit to how many instructions you can add, but keep them small and precise for best results.
+There you have it!
+Isn’t this so much better than writing long prompts?
+This approach works really well—just remember, you can add as many instructions as you want, but keeping them small and precise gives the best results.

 <br />

-## Using Instruction Files
+## Using Instruction from File

 Instead of modifying `settings.json` every time, you can store your instructions in a separate file and reference it.